Overview

 An introduction about Graph Database – Gremlin

 A graph is a useful way to model many aspects of our daily lives.
-For example, we can use graphs to represent our social and professional connections, the path we take to commute, the phone network, and the flight options for our travels.
+We use graphs to show connections, commutes, phone networks, and flight options.

 calendar 12 Jun 2024